Skip to main content

 Our approach to risk management and governance arrangements

-The BPL Board of Directors has overall accountability in ensuring that tax is considered within the wider context of the business and in how tax risk is managed across BPL.
+For UK purposes the BPL Board of Directors has overall accountability in ensuring that tax is considered within the wider context of the business and in how tax risk is managed across the UK operations.
 Compliance and risk matters, including those concerning taxation as appropriate, are discussed at Board meetings.
 The Board typically meets three or four times a year.

-The Chief Financial Officer has responsibility for BPL’s approach to UK tax on a day-to-day basis and is supported by the Group Financial Controller.
-Together, they are responsible for the identification, prioritisation and monitoring of tax risk across the UK business, as well as the escalation of tax risk to the Core Leadership Team (CLT), who in turn escalate to the Board of Directors if necessary.
+The UK Financial Director is the Senior Accounting Officer for the Group and has responsibility for its approach to UK tax on a day-to-day basis and is supported by the wider group tax and finance function.
+Together, they are responsible for the identification, prioritisation and monitoring of tax risk across the UK business, as well as the escalation of tax risk to the core leadership, who in turn escalate to the BPL Board of Directors if necessary.

 Level of acceptable tax risk

-BPL maintains a low threshold for risk in respect of UK taxation and we are committed to operating in a fair and ethical manner.
-This approach to tax risk is aligned to the approach taken for broader enterprise risks faced by BPL.
+The Group maintains a low threshold for risk in respect of UK taxation and we are committed to operating in a fair and ethical manner.
+This approach to tax risk is aligned to the approach taken for broader enterprise risks faced by the Group .

 We are not prepared to accept a level of risk that could expose us to reputational harm and / or which could adversely affect our relationship with HMRC.
 Where there is significant uncertainty or complexity in relation to tax risk, we seek input from external advisors.